The 3 Types of Non-Sexual Assault

 For information on sexual assault charges read: The Sexual Assault Lawyers Guide to Charges & Defences

-What Constitutes “Assault Causing Bodily Harm”
+What IS “Assault Causing Bodily Harm”

 There are two main categories of actions that result in assault causing bodily harm.
 The first is the intentional application of force against another.
 The second is actions that could foreseeably cause bodily harm to another.

 Assault through the intentional application of force occurs when one applies physical force to someone without their consent.
 Consent in the context of criminal law is not always straightforward.
 For example, consent does not legally apply to any serious bodily harm.
 If a serious injury occurs, there is no consent.
+For assault causing bodily harm there is a low threshold for what is considered hurt or injury.

 Objective foresight includes acting despite knowledge, or having willful blindness to the fact, that the actions could cause bodily harm.
 This reckless action can count as assault, even if the injury was not intentional.